 - Kosher salt and freshly ground black pepper to taste

 Select Sauté and adjust to the "high" setting.
-Add oil to the insert pot.
+Add oil to the pot insert.
 Heat until "hot" appears on the display.
 Add the sausage and ground turkey.
 Cook, breaking up with a wood spoon, until no pink remains.

 Add onions, carrots, celery, and garlic.
 Cook for three minutes, stirring frequently.
 Add ½ cup chicken broth.
 Scrape bottom with a wooden spoon to remove any stuck on bits.
 This is important.
 Cooked on food can cause the "burn" message to appear.